Reginald Reynolds Amponsah: First republic

-A British police officer came to me and said “you are under arrest", "He pulled a gun and said “come at once or I will blow your head off."

 Amponsah was jailed without trial under the Preventive Detention Act.
 He stayed there from 1958 until the coup d'état of 24 February 1966 which brought down the government of Kwame Nkrumah.

 Second republic

 Amponsah was appointed by Kofi Abrefa Busia as Minister for Lands, Mineral Resources, Forestry and Wildlife in his Progress Party government.
 He was later appointed Education minister and initiated the process for reforms in basic education in Ghana.